JingmeiY/DL523DETR/README.md

 # Structure of Swin T
-The reimplemented code structure is the same as the framework exhibited on paper [Swin Transformer Hierarchical Vision Transformer using ShiftedWindows].
+The reimplemented code structure is the same as the framework exhibited on paper [Swin Transformer Hierarchical Vision Transformer using ShiftedWindows](https://arxiv.org/abs/2103.14030).
 The shifted windowing scheme increases efficiency by limiting self-attention computation to non-overlapping local windows while allowing for cross-window connection.
 It starts from small-sized patches and gradually merges neighboring patches into deeper Transformer layers to construct a hierarchical representation.
 This design has linear computational complexity by computing self-attention locally within non-overlapping windows.
-The overall structure is shown in [Swin Transformer Hierarchical Vision Transformer using ShiftedWindows] Figure 3.
+The overall structure is shown in [Swin Transformer Hierarchical Vision Transformer using ShiftedWindows](https://arxiv.org/abs/2103.14030) Figure 3.

 # Prerequisites
 Linux or macOS